Searching the Internet I discovered my salvation: DRY DOG SHAMPOO.

 1. Poke holes in a plastic storage bowl lid (or use a bulk spice container) and add baking soda, cornstarch, and lavender essential oil.

-1. Mix the ingredient together in a new plastic storage bowl.
+Mix the ingredients together in a new plastic storage bowl or empty bulk spice container.
 Avoid the temptation to reuse a bowl previously filled with last night’s leftovers to prevent transferring any lingering odors to your pet.
 Poke a few holes in the bowl’s matching plastic lid to create a make-shift sprinkler.

-4. Between the dog’s natural shaking motion — which shouldn’t be discouraged because this is his way of keeping the product out of his ears, eyes and nose — and a final rub down with an old towel, the dry shampoo will be eliminated.
+Between the dog’s natural shaking motion (this shouldn’t be discouraged—this is your dog’s way of keeping the product out of his or her ears, eyes, and nose), and a rub-down with an old towel, the dry shampoo should be come right off.

 This product is ideal for dogs of any age, size or breed.
 It’s also perfect for a pet suffering from dry skin or one that just plain hates traditional baths.
 If your dog is resistant to this type of bath as well, simply give him a regular supply of treats to help the process go more smoothly.

-This has been a guest post by Jaimie from Chippewa Falls, WI
+This is a guest post by Jaimie from Chippewa Falls, WI